Lightning-Universe/lightning-transformers/docs/source/features/large_model.rst

 Big Transformers Model Inference
 ================================

 Lightning Transformers provides out of the box support for running inference with very large billion parameter models.
-Under-the-hood we use HF Accelerates' Transformer support to auto-select devices for optimal throughput and memory usage.
+Under-the-hood we use HF Transformer's large model support to auto-select devices for optimal throughput and memory usage.

 Below is an example of how you can run generation with a large 6B parameter transformer model using Lightning Transformers.
+We've also managed to run ``bigscience/bloom`` which is 176B parameters using 8 A100s with the below code.

 .. code-block:: bash